1476 Scott Highway

 Renew your motor vehicle registration: You can do this at the Town Clerk’s office if you’re too late to renew by mail, aren’t able to renew online via the State website, www.dmv/express or you can’t get to the DMV office in person.
 Renewals at the Clerk’s office cost $3 on top of the state fee, which must be paid separately from your check to the Motor Vehicle Department.
 You must have and bring with you the renewal form you received in the mail, and your registration cannot be expired by more than 2 months.
 You will be issued a temporary registration and temporary sticker to use until you receive the state registration and sticker in the mail.

 NEW!
-RESEARCH LAND RECORDS ONLINE: Groton’s land records portal is now online at
+RESEARCH LAND RECORDS ONLINE: Groton’s land records portal is available at

 At this site, scans of nearly 40 years of the town’s land records are now available for viewing and online purchase for the convenience of downloading and printing.
 Records researchers can still make an appointment for searching by emailing or calling the Town Clerk’s office.